Code-Institute-Submissions/dublin_intercambio/README.md

 ## Technologies Used for building this site
 - This project uses HTML and CSS programming languages with a little bit of Javascript.
 - Gitpod was used an the IDE for building the site.
-- The project uses **Bootstrap4** to assist with the structure, responsiveness and browswer compatibility of the site.
+- **Bootstrap4** was used to assist with the structure, responsiveness and browswer compatibility of the site.
-- The project also uses BootstrapCDN to provide icons from **Font Awesome**.
+- BootstrapCDN was used to provide icons from **Font Awesome**.
-- The project uses **Google fonts** to style the website fonts.
+- **Google fonts** was used to style the website fonts.
-- The project uses **jQuery** to reference Javascript needed for the responsive navbar.
+- **jQuery** to reference Javascript needed for the responsive navbar.
-- The project uses **Popper,js** reference Javascript needed for the responsive navbar.
+- **Popper,js** reference Javascript needed for the responsive navbar.
+- **TinyPNG** was used to reduce the size of the images to help with load time.

 ## Testing
 I tested the site in the following ways: